2022 Wyoming House of Representatives election: Primary elections

 Major party (Republican and Democratic) candidates filed for the August 16 primary elections between May 12 and May 27, 2022.
 Minor parties (Libertarian and Constitution) nominated candidates by convention and submitted their nominations to the secretary of state by August 15.
 Independents submitted nominating petitions by August 29.
 The general election candidates list was finalized on September 6; the Democrats made one substitution.

 Retiring incumbents

+Seventeen incumbents did not seek re-election.